vnctaing/blog/_posts/2016-04-10-react-an-other-hype-framework.md

 ## Conclusion

-React had a lot of hype from the differents community, fairly because it is powered by Facebook.
+React had a lot of hype from the differents communities, fairly because it is powered by Facebook.
 Nonetheless React is a significant solution to make your app simplier.
 The learning curve is pretty high since there is a whole new paradigm to learn.
+If you app start to scale and gain in complexity at some point it will be worth the investment.
+For curious developers, many major companies has adopted React in production, that skill is pretty well demanded in job.
 At the end of the day, if you don't feel the need to use React, well nothing force you to use it.